 And it is only natural to consider all pros and cons in the case for or against one or another treatment.

-Recently, there have been some updates in the industry, as the European Medicines Agency’s (EMA) Committee for Medicinal Products for Veterinary Use has recommended a marketing authorisation for stem cell-based medicine.
+Recently, there have been some updates in the industry, as the European Medicines Agency’s (EMA) Committee for Medicinal Products for Veterinary Use has recommended marketing authorization for stem cell-based medicine.

-The product that EMA’s Committee for Medicinal Products for Veterinary Use (CVMP) recommended for a marketing authorisation is an allogeneic (donor-derived) veterinary medicine indicated for the reduction of mild to moderate lameness linked to joint inflammation in
+The product that EMA’s Committee for Medicinal Products for Veterinary Use (CVMP) recommended for marketing authorization is an allogeneic (donor-derived) veterinary medicine indicated for the reduction of mild to moderate lameness linked to joint inflammation in

 Stem cell therapy is emerging as another weapon in the veterinarian’s arsenal,